timwooldridge/holohub/Readme.txt

 (Note: After executing the launch command (above), the docker container will be created and you will be promptd in the container build directory.)

+2d) ./../prohawkop_setup1.sh
-2d) cmake .. (from within the docker container build directory) 2e) ./../prohawkop_setup.sh  - You will be prompted to answer installation locale question.
+2e) cmake .. (from within the docker container build directory) 2f) ./../prohawkop_setup2.sh  - You will be prompted to answer installation locale question.
 Answer bsed on you locale.
-2f) make
+2g) make
-2g) make install
+2h) make install

 After building the docker image and running/creating the docker container, the ProHawk Holoscan application and operator will be fully installed and ready for use.